How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 Here is a worked example:

 "At the beginning of the 2024-25 academic year, Marcus demonstrated oral reading fluency at 42 words correct per minute (WCPM) on Grade 3 passages as measured by AIMSweb Plus.
 The annual goal targeted 70 WCPM by May.
 Progress monitoring data collected biweekly across 18 data points indicated that Marcus performed at 47 WCPM at the close of the year.
 Growth of 5 WCPM over 36 weeks falls significantly below the 28 WCPM gain targeted.
-Contributing factors identified by the team include 19 absences in the second semester, a personnel change in January that disrupted intervention consistency for six weeks, and emerging assessment data suggesting co-occurring working memory deficits that may require instructional accommodation."
+The team identified three contributing factors.
+These include 19 absences in the second semester and a personnel change in January that disrupted intervention consistency for six weeks.
+New assessment data also suggests working memory deficits that may require instructional accommodation."

 This paragraph is uncomfortable to write.
 It will also protect you, inform the parents accurately, and build a coherent justification for the changes ahead.